benjholla/ISU_Fall_2013_C3DC_Anomalies/Anomalies/The Encoded Cryptogram/description.md

-# The Encoded Cryptogram## ChallengeWe've intercepted [another encrypted message](./ciphertext.txt).
+# The Encoded Cryptogram

+## Challenge
+We've intercepted another encrypted message (ciphertext2.txt).
 Can you decrypted it?
 Submit the decrypted message on IScore.